DeepTransport/tensor-ssm-paper-demo/README.md

 # Usage
 The folders [deep-tensor.dev](https://github.com/DeepTransport/tensor-ssm-paper-demo/tree/main/deep-tensor.dev) and [models](https://github.com/DeepTransport/tensor-ssm-paper-demo/tree/main/models) are the toolboxes for continuous TT package and model configs.
 To implement the project, first run the file [deep-tensor.dev/load_dir.m](https://github.com/DeepTransport/tensor-ssm-paper-demo/blob/main/deep-tensor.dev/load_dir.m) to add the paths.

-Then, the folders with prefix ``eg'' contain the files for four demonstrating examples in the paper "Tensor-train methods for sequential state and parameter learning in state-space models".: Kalman filter, stochastic volatility model, SIR model and predator-prey model.
-Simply run the script named ``main_script'' in each folder to check the outputs.
+Then, the folders with prefix ''eg'' contain the files for four demonstrating examples in the paper "Tensor-train methods for sequential state and parameter learning in state-space models": Kalman filter, stochastic volatility model, SIR model and predator-prey model.
+Simply run the script named ''main_script'' in each folder to check the outputs.

 The output ``stats`` contains:
 * ``stats.samples``: the simulated samples obtained from a series of tensor trains.